sso66/eagletonlabs-starter-webpack-react-js/README.md

 ## Lessons Learned

-- _Getting React Started with the Basics of Webpack Module Bundler_
+- _Getting Started with the Basics of Webpack Module Bundler for React JS_

 - _Defining a_ **webpack.config.js** _file_